This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 Currently, four companies have digital lotteries, Broadway Direct, Lucky Seat, Telecharge, and TodayTix.

-Each lottery is run independently by those companies.
 Also, not all shows participate in the lottery system, so it's best to have a few choices of shows you are interested in seeing.

-You can enter lotteries for as many different shows as you want (if they offer a lottery).
 But you can only win one of the shows in the time slot you entered.

 Each show only allows one entry per person to win two tickets for that specific show and showtime.

-However, you are eligible to win tickets for different showtimes, for example, matinee performances and evening performances.
+However, you are eligible to win tickets for different showtimes, for example, both matinee performances and evening performances.

 Lottery prices usually cost between $30 and $49 per ticket and vary by the show (Hamilton is just $10).